Popular with students due to the two universities, one in eight residents studies at university.

 Nottingham’s positioning means most cities in England can easily be reached by train or car within a few hours, so you can easily spend your weekends visiting family and friends.

 Working in Nottingham

 When I finished uni, I wasn’t too sure what I wanted to do, just that I wanted it to be vaguely mathematical.
-Fortunately, I found Hallam and PPC, and it was the perfect fit.
+Fortunately, I found Hallam and it was the perfect fit.
 Here, I get to apply my technical expertise to an ever-changing environment, constantly trying to stay one step ahead of the competition.
 For other grads, I would just advise to get stuck into work somewhere.
 Even if it’s not what you originally imagined yourself doing, you’ll surprise yourself at what you find interesting by the end.